-We are big fans of Apple’s iOS 12 and there are lots of reasons to install it.
-The company’s latest and greatest mobile operating system is packed with awesome features, but it isn’t perfect.
+We are big fans of Apple’s iOS 12, and if you haven’t moved on to the (infamously buggy) iOS 13 or the upcoming iOS 14 beta, there’s still a lot to love about this iteration — and Apple continues to keep it updated.
+However, it’s not always perfect.
 Some people have reported issues with it, ranging from slight irritations to glitches to show-stopping bugs, which is why we’ve put together this guide — to find the biggest iOS 12 problems and try to identify a way to fix them, or at least work around them.

 There have been several threads at the Apple support forum about issues with cellular connectivity, and sometimes Wi-Fi as well.
 A lot of them seem to focus on the iPhone XR, but there are other models mentioned too.
 There’s likely more than one issue here, but the troubleshooting steps are the same.